Towards a provably resilient scheme for graph-based watermarking: Canonical reducible permutation graphs

-From now on, without loss of generality, we shall take $\sigma$ for granted and assume the vertex set of any self-labeling reducible flow graph $G$ \emph{is} the very set $V(G) = \{0, 1, \ldots, 2n+2\}$, yielding the unique Hamiltonian path $2n+2, 2n+1, \ldots, 0$ in $G$.\footnote{ By doing so, we may simply compare two vertices, e.g. $v > u$ (or $v$ greater than $u$, in full writing), whereas we would otherwise need to compare their images under $\sigma$, e.g. $\sigma(v) > \sigma(u)$.}
+From now on, without loss of generality, we shall take $\sigma$ for granted and assume the vertex set of any self-labeling reducible flow graph $G$ \emph{is} the very set $V(G) = \{0, 1, \ldots, |V(G)|-1\}$.
+By doing so, we may simply compare two vertices, e.g. $v > u$ (or $v$ greater than $u$, in full writing), whereas we would otherwise need to compare their images under $\sigma$, e.g. $\sigma(v) > \sigma(u)$.

-Let $G$ be a self-labeling reducible flow graph and $H$ its unique Hamiltonian path.
-We define a tree $T$ with vertex set $V(T) = V(G) \setminus \{0\}$, and edge set $E(T)$ comprising all edges in $E(G) \setminus E(H)$ deprived of their orientation.
-We call $T$ the \emph{representative tree} of $G$, and we regard it as a \emph{rooted} tree whose root is $2n+2$, and where the children of each $v \in V(T)$, denoted $N_T(v)$, are exactly the in-neighbors of $v$ in $G\setminus E(H)$.
-In addition, we regard $T$ as an \emph{ordered} tree, that is, for each $v \in V(T)$, the children of $v$ are always considered according to an ascending order of their labels.
-Finally, for $v\in T$, we denote by $N^*_T(v)$ the set of descendants of $v$ in $T$.
+\begin{definition} The \emph{representative tree} $T$ of a self-labeling reducible flow graph $G$ with Hamiltonian path $H$ has vertex set $V(T) = V(G) \setminus \{0\}$ and edge set $E(T) = E(G) \setminus E(H)$, where all edges are deprived of their orientation. \end{definition}

+A representative tree $T$ is always regarded as a \emph{rooted} tree whose root is $|V(G)|-1$, Moreover, it is regarded as an \emph{ordered} tree, that is, for each $v \in V(T)$, the children of $v$ are always considered according to an ascending order of their labels.
+For $v\in T$, we denote by $N^*_T(v)$ the set of descendants of $v$ in $T$.
 Figure~\ref{f:trees} depicts two representative trees.

-\begin{observation} The representative tree $T$ of a self-labeling reducible flow graph $G$ satisfies the max-heap property, that is, if vertex $u$ is a child of vertex $v$ in $T$, then $v > u$. \end{observation} {\it Proof}: Direct from the way $T$ is rooted and from property (iii) in the definition of self-labeling reducible flow graphs, whereby the in-neighbors of $w$ in $G \setminus E(H)$ comprise only vertices $v < w$.
+\begin{observation} The representative tree $T$ of a self-labeling reducible flow graph $G$ satisfies the max-heap property, that is, if vertex $u$ is a child of vertex $v$ in $T$, then $v > u$. \end{observation} {\it Proof: } Direct from the way $T$ is rooted and from property (ii) in the definition of self-labeling reducible flow graphs, whereby the in-neighbors of $w$ in $G \setminus E(H)$ comprise only vertices $v < w$.
 We convey the idea that a representative tree $T$ satisfies the max-heap property by saying that $T$ is a \emph{descending}, ordered, rooted tree. $\Box$